chef-boneyard/chef-fundamentals/slides/cookbooks-recipes-resources/01_slide.md

 Recipes are an internal Ruby domain-specific language (DSL).

 * You need a 3rd generation programming language.
-* You can’t be limited by the language.
+* You can't be limited by the language.

 .notes We will cover basics of Ruby in greater detail in a later section, "Just Enough Ruby for Chef"